14th Air Force Association (U.S.). Flying Tigers

 File — Box: Single Folder Collections - 2001 Box, Folder: 01.0285 - Folder 1

-Scope and Contents This transcript pertains to Melvin Magidson, who was inducted into the U.S. Air Force in February of 1943 and was discharged in October of 1945 with the rank of lieutenant.
-In the transcript, Magidson mostly gives an account of various Air Force bases that he trained at throughout Florida, Georgia, Alabama, and the northeast.
-Magidson never fought overseas due to the war in Europe and in the Pacific both ending shortly after the end of his training.
-His accounts are particularly structured by anecdotes from his time in fighter planes and his experiences with fellow recruits.
+Scope and Contents This oral history interview transcript pertains to Melvin Magidson, who was inducted into the U.S. Army Air Force in February of 1943 and was discharged in October of 1945 with the rank of lieutenant.
+In the transcript, Magidson mostly recounts various Air Force bases that he trained at throughout Florida, Georgia, Alabama, and the northeast.
+Magidson never served overseas due to the war in Europe and in the Pacific both ending shortly after the end of his training.

 Dates: September 14, 1999; Event: Majority of material found within February 1943 - October 1945